 Rubin was honored for her philanthropic work in 2008 with the International Lawn Tennis Danzig Trophy and the Gene Scott Renaissance Award, in addition to receiving the 2003 USTA Service Bowl Award and the 2002 Family Circle/Hormel Foods Player Who Makes a Difference Award.
 In 1997, she received the prestigious Arthur Ashe Leadership Award for her commitment to community involvement and her efforts with programs that benefit children, and in 1996 she was recognized for her work with the Louisiana Special Olympics.

-This year, Rubin completed her undergraduate degree in economics, with a minor in finance, from Harvard Extension School.
+Last year, Rubin completed her undergraduate degree in economics, with a minor in finance, from Harvard Extension School.

 Rubin resides in Lafayette, La.
 She is a member of the USTA Southern Section, which inducted her into its Hall of Fame in 2009.